 Why does my card not have a serial number at all but should?

 With the exception of whatever was made for replacement request fulfillment, most of the stuff we see in the market that’s not serial numbered but should be is printer scrap.
 In manufacturing, to check for quality, a run of the product is often produced for review and final approval.
 The result, in this case, is a version of the card without the serial number that’s otherwise identical to the final pack-issued serial numbered version.
 Even though these versions are much rarer than the standard pack-issued serial numbered examples, non-serial numbered versions are commonly seen in the marketplace.
 While they weren’t intended for public release, they’ve made their way into the market in a variety of different ways over the years i.e., employee backdoor, equity liquidation and bankruptcy, company buyouts, etc.

 The perception of non-serial numbered cards.

-Generally speaking, only hand serial numbered examples qualify as replacements.
-Most, if not all, non-serial numbered cards are just results of the quality check process.
-They're fun to add at the right price, which is another point.
+Most non-serial numbered cards are just results of the quality check process.
+They’re fun to add at the right price, which is another point.
 These non-serial numbered versions typically only appeal to a very niche type of collector i.e., player collectors (and not all of them).
-Many collectors qualify these as proof cards and much prefer the official pack-issued serial numbered variety.
+Many collectors often qualify these as proof cards and much prefer the official pack-issued serial numbered variety.
 That said, strong returns for non-serial numbered examples are statistical rarities.
-I'm not saying the non-serial numbered cards don't have value.
-I'm just saying they may not hold the same monetary, esteem, or intrinsic value as that of the official serial numbered variety, which makes them by design less valuable and as such less collectible.
+I’m not saying the non-serial numbered cards don’t have value.
+I’m just saying they may not hold the same monetary, esteem, or intrinsic value as that of the official pack-issued serial numbered variety, which makes them by design less valuable and as such less collectible.